Frank the Plank: Production

-The episode was written by executive producer Paul Abbott and series developer John Wells, and directed by Wells.
-It was Abbott's second writing credit, Wells' second writing credit, and Well's first directing credit.
-The episode is a direct adaptation of the second episode of the British version.
+"Frank the Plank" was written by executive producer Paul Abbott, based on a teleplay from himself and John Wells, and directed by Wells.
+It was Abbott's second writing credit, Wells' second, and his first directing credit.
+Final credits for the episode were given to Wells and Abbott on December 13, 2010.
+Shameless is a U.S. adaptation of the British television series of the same name, and "Frank the Plank" directly follows that version's second episode, "We're Going to the Moon", which Abbott also wrote.